Eric Roberts: 2000–2008

 In 2000, Roberts played a serial killer in The Flying Dutchman.
 In 2002, he portrayed an FBI detective in Ja Rule's music video for his song "Down Ass Bitch", as well as its sequel "Down 4 U".

 In 2003, Roberts also appeared in The Killers' music video for their song "Mr. Brightside", later reprising the role in the music video for their 2012 single "Miss Atomic Bomb".

 In 2005, he appeared in the music videos for Mariah Carey's "We Belong Together" and "It's Like That".

 In 2006, he starred in the drama movie A Guide to Recognizing Your Saints.
 The movie was a success and earned $2,035,468 at the box-office and holds a 75% rating on Rotten Tomatoes.
 He appeared in the video for Akon's "Smack That", featuring Eminem.
-The same year, he had a role in the romantic comedy film Phat Girlz, starring Mo'Nique, which receive good reviews and generate $7,401,890 in theaters worldwide.
+The same year, he had a role in the romantic comedy film Phat Girlz, starring Mo'Nique, which generated $7,401,890 in theaters worldwide.
 He had a major role in the British-German-American martial arts action film DOA: Dead or Alive, based on the famous videogame of the same name, which grossed $7.5 million on a budget of $30 million.

 In early January 2007, Roberts starred in the two-part miniseries Pandemic as the mayor of Los Angeles.
 In 2007, he appeared in the video for Godhead's "Hey You".
 He appeared as a panelist on the television game show Hollywood Squares.

 On July 18, 2008, he appeared in The Dark Knight as Sal Maroni, a Gotham City Mafia boss who hires The Joker to kill Batman and a renegade mob accountant.